 - Give them the information for the US Embassy in the city you’re visiting

 You may not feel like you should have to do all of this, but keep in mind, you are not the child’s only parent.
-What’s more is you’re the one asking someone else for something, regardless of how you feel about that person or your right to what you’re asking, it’s just good negotiation tactics to give something to get something.
+Let’s assume the other parent cares about your child just as much as you do.
+But also, you’re the one asking for something.
+Regardless of how you feel about that person or your right to what you’re asking for, it’s just good negotiation tactics to give something to get something.
 Giving the other parent peace of mind in order to get them to give you permission to take their child to another country seems worth it.

 Option 2 – Have the child talk to the other parent